anotherRedbeard/java-azfunc-demo/iac/bicep/README.md

 # Bicep

-This directory contains bicep templates that are used to create the function app resources so I can deploy my python azure function.
+This directory contains bicep templates that are used to create the function app resources so I can deploy my java azure function.
 In order to use your own parameter files, this repo is setup to copy the `*.bicepparam` files and create your own with the `dev.bicepparam` extension.
 They will be ignored from check-in.
 I'm using [Azure Verifed Modules](https://azure.github.io/Azure-Verified-Modules/indexes/bicep/bicep-resource-modules/) where they exist to create these bicep files.

 ## Deploying with Bicep